Create and use your own input source on Mac

 # The only method currently supported is “TABLE”.

 # ENCODE: This indicates whether the target is Traditional Chinese (“TC”), Simplified Chinese (“SC”), or Unicode (“Unicode”).
-All plug-in input sources appear as Unicode input sources in the Input Sources pane of Keyboard preferences.
+All plug-in input sources appear as Unicode input sources in Keyboard settings.

-# PROMPT: This is the name of the plug-in, shown in the Input Sources pane of Keyboard preferences and the Input menu.
+# PROMPT: This is the name of the plug-in, shown in the list of input sources in Keyboard settings and the Input menu.

 # DELIMITER: This defines the delimiter for characters or phrases with the same input code.

 # In this case, we are using the comma character.

 # VERSION: This is used to indicate the version number of your plug-in.